 In all cases, new land uses must remain subordinate to the character and grandeur of the Big Sur coast.
 All proposed uses, whether public or private, must meet the same exacting environmental standards and must not degrade the Big Sur landscape.
 Big Sur LUP

 LATEST NEWS: GO HERE

-Initially The Defense Committee was brought together as by a concern about the lack of enforcement of existing law prohibiting Short Term Rentals (STRs) in the Big Sur planning area.
+The Defense Committee was initially brought together by a concern about the lack of enforcement of existing law prohibiting Short Term Rentals (STRs) in the Big Sur planning area.
 Please read the Issue Statement.

-However the need to be ‘ever vigilant’ when it comes to upholding the LCP is true today perhaps more than ever.
-This is in clear evidence by the recent development permits issued to Ventana Inn by the California Coastal Commission.
-These permits are, in many ways, inconsistent with the Big Sur LCP and were issued without local review permits set precedents that threaten the preservation and public access goals of the Big Sur Plan and the California Coastal Act of 1974.
-The inconsistencies are not acceptable. (see more background here)
+Recent permits for development issued to Ventana Inn by the California Coastal Commission* are inconsistent with the Big Sur LCP and were issued without local review.
+Yet another example of an action that threaten the preservation and public access goals of the Big Sur Plan.
+The inconsistencies are absolutely not acceptable.
+Pleased read more background here.

-We address this and other concerns as they come up in the following pages.
+We address these and other concerns as they come up in the following pages.
 Please keep in touch.

-We are welcoming any comments and/or suggestions for this website.
+We are of course welcoming any comments and/or suggestions for this website.
 Stay in touch e-mail us CLICK HERE.

-We have over 250 persons (including former elected officials Sam Farr, Karin Strasser Kauffman and Dave Potter) signed on as supporters of the effort to uphold existing law keeping STRs illegal in the Big Sur Planning Area.
+We have over 250 persons (including former elected officials Sam Farr, Karin Strasser Kauffman and Dave Potter) signed on as supporters of the effort to uphold existing law in the Big Sur Planning Area.